 Dgtl Infra compares Equinix’s reported interconnection revenue by region – for the Americas, EMEA, and Asia-Pacific – to the company’s number of interconnections by region, to determine an implied price per interconnection metric.
 In this analysis, both Equinix’s cross connects and virtual connections are included in the company’s number of interconnections.

-Equinix – Interconnection Revenue (Quarterly) by Region and # of Interconnections
+Equinix – Interconnections by Region

 |Region||Revenue||# of Interconnections||$ per Quarter||$ per Month|